 So, you’re not a big fan of bold colours and fanciful designs.
 You like things simple and fuss-free, but you don’t want a dull kitchen.
 We hear you, and we say “Yes, we can!”

 This kitchenette not only looks refreshing but is also highly functional, serving its purpose for a fraction of the space.
-The classic L-shaped layout provides everything that one needs for a kitchen – storage, including a wide open shelf, cooking area, including a stove and a small oven, and washing area.
+The classic L-shaped layout provides everything that one needs for a kitchen – storage, including a wide-open shelf, cooking area, including a stove and a small oven, and washing area.
 For visual interest, we’ve added hexagon backsplash tiles that look stunning in this space.
 This simple HDB kitchen renovation will look very pleasant in your kitchen.

 5. European Country Style